Certified Consumer Protection Examiner

 • Actively participates in training of coworkers and colleagues as appropriate and necessary.

-CONCEPTUAL – Provides effective and accurate evaluation of the operational and financial activities of non-depository institutions:
+CONCEPTUAL – Provides effective and accurate evaluation of the operational and financial activities of companies and financial institutions providing consumer financial services:

-• Provides effective and accurate evaluation of the overall activities of non-bank financial institutions relating consumer finance and debt collection business activities.
+• Provides effective and accurate evaluation of the overall activities of companies and financial institutions relating to consumer compliance, consumer finance and debt collection business activities.

-• Workpapers support report of examination with detailed information and provide a clear audit trail
+• Workpapers support the report of examination with detailed information and provide a clear audit trail.

-• Aware of the various types of Consumer Finance and Debt Collection companies and the risks involved with each
+• Aware of the various types of Consumer Finance and Debt Collection companies, financial institutions, and other regulated entities and the risks involved with each.

 • Knowledge of state-specific reports